 Columnstore indexes should be rebuilt with the same care as OLTP tables.
 This way, they’ll continue to perform well even when exposed to large volumes of data.
 Furthermore, it will make it easier to upgrade and release software.
 However, there are some disadvantages to columnstore indexes.
 For example, the size of the memory-optimized data will be roughly double that of the disk-based columnstore index.

 Another advantage of columnstore indexes is that they can be stored natively in memory.
-If you used classic B-tree indexes, for example, your table was five gigabytes.
+For example, if you used classic B-tree indexes, your table was five gigabytes.
 While this might not seem like a lot, consider how much your data would increase in size over the course of a year!
 This is not trivial, but a 100MB columnstore index would use minimal memory.

 When rebuilding clustered columnstore indexes, you can change the compression level of the single columnstore partition.
-In addition to reducing the size, you can specify how much parallelism is used by the cluster.
+In addition to reducing the size, you can specify how much parallelism the cluster uses.
 Generally, you can choose between standard and archive columnstore compression.
 You can also specify the number of nodes used for the rebuild.
 If you use a standard compression level, it’s fine.

 Repair nonclustered index inconsistencies

 If you encounter the error, it is best to take the affected data from backup and rebuild the nonclustered index offline.
 The problem with rebuilding online is that the repair mechanism uses the existing nonclustered index, which will carry over the inconsistency.
 Repairing offline is more effective since the process forces a scan of both clustered and heap indexes.

 Corrupted data can corrupt the entire table.
 In such a case, the table definition needs to be recreated.
 After rebuilding the nonclustered index, the table may need data populating again.
 If this is not possible, perform a manual rebuild.
 Using these techniques will help you avoid data loss.
 But make sure to carefully investigate the cause of the corruption so that you can find the right solution for the problem.